DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.StarPointVertices.md

 ## In Depth
 In the example below, a planar T-Spline surface with extruded, subdivided and pulled vertices and faces is inspected with the `TSplineTopology.StarPointVertices` node to check if any of its vertices are Star Points.

-The nodes `TSplineVertex.UVNFrame` and `TSplineUVNFrame.Position`are used to highlight the StarPoints in the surface.
+The nodes `TSplineVertex.UVNFrame` and `TSplineUVNFrame.Position`are used to highlight the Star Points of the surface.
 ___
 ## Example File